Textualize/textual/docs/api/command_palette.md

 !!! important

     The command palette populates itself asynchronously, pulling matches from all of the active sources.
-Your command source `hunt_for` method must be `async`, and must not block in any way; doing so will affect the performance of the user's experience while using the command palette.
+Your command source `search_for` method must be `async`, and must not block in any way; doing so will affect the performance of the user's experience while using the command palette.

-The key point here is that the `hunt_for` method should look for matches, given the user input, and yield up a [`CommandSourceHit`][textual.command_palette.CommandSourceHit], which will contain the match score (which should be between 0 and 1), a Rich renderable
+The key point here is that the `search_for` method should look for matches, given the user input, and yield up a [`CommandSourceHit`][textual.command_palette.CommandSourceHit], which will contain the match score (which should be between 0 and 1), a Rich renderable